Here is a breakdown of major shareholders in Arista Networks Inc. (NYSE: ANET)

-Arista Networks Inc. (NYSE: ANET) is -7.66% lower on its value in year-to-date trading and has touched a low of $85.18 and a high of $148.57 in the current 52-week trading range.
+Arista Networks Inc. (NYSE: ANET) is -12.61% lower on its value in year-to-date trading and has touched a low of $85.18 and a high of $148.57 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ANET stock was last observed hovering at around $129.46 in the last trading session, with the day’s gains setting it 3.28% off its average median price target of $146.50 for the next 12 months.
-It is also 29.77% off the consensus price target high of $189.00 offered by 28 analysts, but current levels are -26.42% lower than the price target low of $105.00 for the same period.
+The ANET stock was last observed hovering at around $126.96 in the last trading session, with the day’s loss setting it -1.33% off its average median price target of $145.00 for the next 12 months.
+It is also 33.53% off the consensus price target high of $189.00 offered by 29 analysts, but current levels are -19.65% lower than the price target low of $105.00 for the same period.

 3 Tiny Stocks Primed to Explode